-When it comes to educating their children, many families have had to cope with the COVID-19 epidemic’s modifications, center for autism and developmental disabilities.
+When it comes to educating their children, many families have had to cope with the COVID-19 epidemic’s modifications.

 At some point in the school year 2020, most kids will have had to move from in-person instruction to virtual learning.
 Many children, on the other hand, are presently or have already moved from face-to-face classes via virtual or online schooling.

 These moves between online and in-person classes may be difficult for children with autism spectrum disorder.